SixLabors/docs/articles/fonts/texthittesting.md

 In `TextInteractionMode.Editor`, a terminal hard break also produces a blank line at the end of the text so the caret can land on it after the user types `Enter`.
 In `TextInteractionMode.Paragraph` that trailing blank line is omitted, matching paragraph-style layout.

 For more on the underlying measurement model and the `TextMetrics` shape, see [Measuring Text](measuringtext.md).
 For the full selection API, see [Selection and Bidi Drag](caretsandselection.md).

+### Practical guidance

+- Use `TextMetrics` for interaction that can cross line boundaries.
+- Use `LineLayout` only when the caller already knows the interaction is line-local.
+- Choose `TextInteractionMode.Editor` for editable text and `Paragraph` for display layout.
+- Keep hit testing, caret movement, and selection tied to the same measured layout.